 Dr. Castle is a Clinical Assistant Professor in the department of Communicative Sciences and Disorders.
 He received a B.S. in Communication Studies from SUNY Oneonta, M.S. in Speech-Language Pathology from Columbia University and a Ph.D. in Hearing & Speech Sciences (Speech-Language Pathology) from Vanderbilt University.
 He is licensed and nationally certified by the American Speech-Language Hearing Association (ASHA) to practice speech-language pathology.

 Dr. Castle is generally interested in how people learn and process information.
 His research interests are in the measurement of cognition and the development of language and literacy in typically developing individuals as well as those with autism spectrum disorder.
-He has conducted research studies on vocabulary and reading comprehension in typically developing and ASD populations and has received predoctoral translational research funding from the National Institutes of Health to investigate the relationship between pragmatic language, oral language comprehension and reading comprehension.
+In addition to being on the editorial board of the Journal of Autism and Developmental Disorders, he has conducted research studies on vocabulary and reading comprehension in typically developing and ASD populations and has received predoctoral translational research funding from the National Institutes of Health to investigate the relationship between pragmatic language, oral language comprehension and reading comprehension.

 Clinically, Dr. Castle has treated individuals in early intervention (Birth to 3), school-age and adult populations across a variety of disorders.
 He has also served as an externship and clinical fellowship supervisor for graduate students earning state licensure and national certification.